moomensaleem135/Go-Auth0.1/Documentation/dev-integration-tests.md

 ## Kubernetes

-Kubernetes tests run against a Kubernetes API server, and are enabled by the `DEX_KUBECONFIG` environment variable:
+Kubernetes tests will only run if the `DEX_KUBECONFIG` environment variable is set.

 ```
 $ export DEX_KUBECONFIG=~/.kube/config